axiom19/Coral-semantic-segmentation-and-classification/preprocessing/readme.txt

 - **Leveraging Minimal Annotations**: Develop a model that classifies coral species with minimal manual annotations.
 - **Efficient Learning and Improved Performance**: Reduce dependency on extensive labeled datasets by utilizing unlabeled data structure.

-## Contribution

-Contributors are welcome to join the project.
-Whether you're interested in enhancing the data processing pipeline, improving the model architecture, or expanding the dataset, your input is valuable.
-Please see the [contributing guidelines](CONTRIBUTING.md) for more information on getting started.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.